snowflakedb/snowflake-connector-net/README.md

   );
   ```

-  Note that previously you needed to use a double equal sign (==) to escape the character.
-However, beginning with version 2.0.18, you can use a single equal size.
+  Note that previously you needed to use a double equals sign (==) to escape the character.
+However, beginning with version 2.0.18, you can use a single equals sign.

 ### Other Authentication Methods